 Box 7A on the Master Grid is light gray which means that it is a probation permissible box.
 The prison range in Box 7A is 12 to 36 months.
 A sentence of 24 months plus 3 years supervised release, ESS all, with five years probation would be a guidelines compliant sentence.
 A sentence of five years probation would not be compliant and would also be illegal because probation cannot follow the suspension of imposition of sentence, see D.C.
-Code § 16- 710, unless it is a Youth Rehabilitation Act sentence, see D.C.
-Code § 24-903.
+Official Code § 16-710, unless it is a Youth Rehabilitation Act sentence, see D.C.
+Official Code § 24-903.
 A sentence of 8 months, ESS all, with five years probation would not be compliant because the minimum prison sentence imposed initially must be at least 12 months.
-Similarly a sentence of 40 months, ESS all, with five years probation would not be compliant because the maximum prison sentence imposed initially must be at least 12 months.
-Similarly a sentence of 40 months, ESS all, with five years probation would not be compliant because the maximum prison sentence imposed initially must not be more than 36 months.
+Similarly a sentence of 40 months, ESS all, with five years probation would not be cause the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must be at not be compliant because the maximum prison sentence imposed initially must not be more than 36 months.